Fluxuous/CFA-L1-Marketing-Site/_posts/2015-08-10-getting started.md

 excerpt : "It's hard to start studying for the CFA Level 1 exam.
 And it's hard to keep studying.
 Here's what it takes to start and build your momentum."
 ---
 # The Hardest part of Level 1 is getting started
 One of the hardest things to do in the entire CFA process is to start studying for level one.
 There’s a lot of material to cover and life is busy.
-Where do you find the time?

 So, despite our best intentions, it often happens that we find days slipping by without covering any material. *I’ll just read a little extra tomorrow you say to yourself.* And it is true, a few days here and there is OK (in fact, we've long advocated planned zero days).